Title

 Facts:

-• Respondent Corazon A. Flordeliza filed a complaint for serious oral defamation against petitioner Gloria R. Abrera in the Justice of the Peace Court of Oas, Albay.
+• Respondent Corazon A. Flordeliza filed a complaint for serious oral defamation against petitioner Gloria R. Abrera before the Justice of the Peace of Oas, Albay.

-• The Justice of the Peace conducted the first stage of the preliminary investigation, issued a warrant of arrest, and admitted the petitioner to bail.
+• The Justice of the Peace conducted the preliminary investigation in Criminal Case No. 609, issued a warrant of arrest, and admitted petitioner to bail.

-• The respondent judge issued an order dated May 5, 1956, allowing the prosecution to cross-examine the petitioner and her witnesses.
+• Despite an objection from petitioner’s counsel, the respondent judge issued an order dated May 5, 1956, permitting the prosecution to cross-examine petitioner and her witnesses.

 Issue: